We will be launching the 2021 programme at 12pm on 11 August 2021

 Almeida Theatre, Almeida Street N1 1TA

-Built as reading rooms and a lecture hall in 1830s, it was renovated and opened as the Almeida Theatre in 1980.
-Recent major refurbishment.
+Built as reading rooms and a lecture hall in the 1830s, it was renovated and opened as the Almeida Theatre in 1980 despite access to the upper circle being via the street outside.
+Now established as one of London’s foremost ‘Off West End’ venues.
+Recent major refurbishment by Burrell Foley Fischer.

-Return to Upper Street and continue walking south.
-Take the passage through the shops on your right, opposite St Mary’s Church, which will take you to your next destination.
+Return to Upper Street and continue walking south > take the passage through the shops on your right, opposite St Mary’s Church, which will take you to Islington Square.

 Walking time 3 minutes